 - No sense of time, making you feel like you are in and out of the office within minutes

-- No fear or anxiety before or after treatment
+- Greatly reduced fear or anxiety before and/or after treatment

-- Makes dental care possible for those who have overactive gag reflexes or difficulty becoming numb
+- Comfortable dental care for those who have overactive gag reflexes or difficulty becoming numb

 Our patients who have used sedation dentistry in the past will tell you that it is a relaxing way to get the dental work you need!